Guest Columnist: Joyce Kubose

 When guests are invited for tea, the host prepares all details with utmost care and consideration.
 The tea is prepared with the full spirit of the host’s heart and the guests receive the tea with sincere gratitude.
 There is a spiritual oneness that comes from the meeting of host and guest.
 Although the form of chanoyu is Japanese, its spirit is universal and knows no boundaries of race, culture, or nationality.

 About Joyce Kubose

 Joyce Sosho Kubose is an instructor of chanoyu, the Art of the Japanese Way of Tea.
 She began her studies with the Urasenke Tradition of Tea about 40 years ago and has been teaching for more than 20 years.

-She holds the professorship level teaching certificate (Kyoju).
-As part of her training she studied at the headquarters of the Urasenke Tradition of Tea in Kyoto, Japan, for three years as a member of the Midorikai progam, the non-Japanese student division of the Urasenke Gakuen Professional College of Chado, and graduated with honors.
+She holds a professorship-level teaching certificate (Kyoju).
+As part of her training, she studied at the headquarters of the Urasenke Tradition of Tea in Kyoto, Japan, for three years as a member of the Midorikai program, the non-Japanese student division of the Urasenke Gakuen Professional College of Chado and graduated with honors.
 She continued her studies at the Urasenke headquarters for another year as a member of Ichiukai, the Urasenke graduate division.

 She has given numerous presentations at schools, cultural events, and various organizations in addition to teaching chanoyu and Japanese culture through private instruction.

-She also has a web site, www.MATCHAandMORE.com which offers matcha/green powdered tea from Koyama-en and Shorai-en tea companies and basic utensils and accessories for the study of chanoyu.
+She also has a website, which offers matcha/green powdered tea from Koyama-en and Shorai-en tea companies and basic utensils and accessories for the study of chanoyu.